vickygr89/news-documentation/Documentation/Introduction/Index.rst

 .. only:: html

-	Get to know the extension
-	TODO: rephrase
+	This chapter gives you a basic introduction about the TYPO3 CMS extension "*news*".

 .. toctree::
 	:maxdepth: 5